Table of Contents

 $65.00

---OVERVIEW-- The Australian Finger Lime is also known as "Citrus Caviar".
+--AUSTRALIAN FINGER LIME-- The Australian Finger Lime is also known as "Citrus Caviar".
 The Australian Finger Lime tree is a relative of citrus and produces finger-like fruit with tart, round, juicy lime vesicles.
-Prized by chefs worldwide, the Australian Finger Lime makes… read more
+Prized by chefs worldwide, the Australian Finger… read more

 $65.00

---OVERVIEW-- Now available!
-36"-48" 5-Gallon Buddha's Hand Semi-Dwarf Citron Trees Buddha's Hand got its name because its fruit forms finger-like sections resembling a human hand.
-Buddha's Hand Citron is much esteemed for its delicate lemon fragrance in China and… read more
+--BUDDAH'S HAND-- Buddha's Hand got its name because its fruit forms finger-like sections resembling a human hand.
+Buddha's Hand Citron is much esteemed for its delicate lemon fragrance in China and Japan.
+The fruit has virtually no pulp, but can… read more

 $65.00

---OVERVIEW-- Pink Variegated Lemon originated as a sport of a Eureka Lemon tree, the variegation is a natural mutation.
-The Variegated Pink Lemon tree makes an excellent landscape tree and is prized for its interesting variegated foliage.
-This lemon tree… read more
+--PINK LEMON-- Variegated Pink Lemon originated as a sport of a Eureka Lemon tree, the variegation is a natural mutation.
+Tree makes an excellent landscape tree and is prized for its interesting variegated foliage.
+This lemon tree has distinctive green… read more

 $65.00

---OVERVIEW-- Bouquet de Fleurs Sour Orange is a desirable ornamental, valued for its massive clusters of intensely fragrant blossoms, attractive dark orange fruit and shiny foliage.
-This orange tree can be used as a shrub or hedge, or planted in… read more
+--BOUQUET DE FLEURS-- Bouquet de Fleurs Sour Orange is a desirable ornamental, valued for its massive clusters of intensely fragrant blossoms, attractive dark orange fruit and shiny foliage.
+This orange tree can be used as a shrub or hedge, or… read more

 Etrog Citron: This was originally sourced, cleaned & grafted by the CCPP.
 These clean source trees are grafted onto semi-dwarf rootstock.